 The heaviness reclaims extra effort to get them fully and deeply.
 This Qur’an leads to real action based on knowledge.

 The deniers had always wanted to get rid of the true message of Islam and whatever leads people to follow it since it threats them and their worldly interests.
 So they tried to assassinate Allah’s Messenger (PBUH), through the Quraysh in Makkah, and the Jews in Medinah and misleading people by telling lies about the Quran.

 And Allah SWT is planning a plan that will take over all their hidden plans.

-Allah SWT did not direct any speech to the disbelievers and this humiliates them that they did not even worth it.
+Allah SWT did not direct any speech to the disbelievers and this humiliated them that they were not even worth it.